-As of December 31, 2015 and 2014, the carrying value of the preferred equity investment, which is net of unamortized fees and origination costs, was \$93.9 million and \$168.4 million, respectively, and is included within loans held for investment in the consolidated balance sheets.
+As of December 31, 2016 and 2015, the carrying value of the preferred equity investment, which is net of unamortized fees and origination costs, was \$21.3 million and \$93.9 million, respectively, and is included within loans held for investment in the Company's consolidated balance sheets.
 The risk associated solely with respect to the Company's investment in this VIE is limited to the outstanding principal of its investment in the entity.
-As of December 31, 2015 and 2014, the Company's maximum risk of loss solely with respect to this investment was \$48.5 million and \$92.4 million, respectively.
+As of December 31, 2016 and 2015, the Company's maximum risk of loss solely with respect to this investment was \$11.0 million and \$48.5 million, respectively.